 I started horseback riding when I was 5 years old and competed in several Western disciplines including equitation, reining, and barrel racing in Southern California.
 When grad school took me to the East Coast, I switched disciplines to ride English and photographed the hunter jumper arenas of local shows in the Washington DC area.

 Growing up my Nana had four vintage framed prints based on original paintings by John Frederick Herring Sr. on her wall that I coveted my entire childhood.
 Depicting refined images of British racehorses in the early 1800s, I fell in love with the balance of elegance and athleticism in Thoroughbreds.
 The Herring prints from my Nana have hung proudly in the entry way of our homes for the past few years and are a cornerstone of several equestrian interior design elements around the house.

-So after six years of carefully crafting our business to deliver the highest level of service and photos, we are proud to announce an “accessory” to our dog photography brand - Horse Couture™ Lux Equine Photography.
+After six years of carefully crafting our business to deliver the highest level of service and photos, we are proud to announce an “accessory” to our dog photography brand – Dallas Equestrian Photography.
 Using our signature bold colors, dynamic angles, and avant-garde lighting, we look forward to bringing the utmost experience and fashion-forward imagery to Dallas equestrian photography.
-Coming early 2021 to the Dallas - Fort Worth area and surrounding suburbs, our mission is to celebrate not only you and your horse’s athleticism, but everything that makes your own story to being an equestrian unique.
+Our mission is to celebrate not only you and your horse’s athleticism, but everything that makes your own story to being an equestrian unique.

 Pet Portraits in Dallas & Beyond

 Dallas pet photographer with a 7-acre studio specializing in colorful dog portraits and couture-inspired horse photography for people and companies.